-The Reverend Robin Isherwood
+Preacher The Reverend Robin Isherwood

-These staff constitute the Charity's Senior Management Team and Key Management Personnel who are respon Hospital.
-The Team meets monthly.
-In addition, every six weeks there are briefings of the Chairman of the Gov Chairman's Management Group.
+These staff constitute the Charity's Senior Management Team and Key Management Personnel who are responsible for the day to day management of the Hospital during the year ended 25 March 2020.
+The Team meets fortnightly.